embryzon/Invisible-PFA-Fix/README.md

 It does the same process as stated above just automatically.

 How to use it?
-You can download the executable file => Close PFA => Run the downloaded executable file => Reopen PFA => Hope it works (do this step in 0.098798 seconds because things happens fast)
+You can download the executable file => Close PFA (if still running) => Run the downloaded executable file => Reopen PFA => Hope it works (do this step in 0.098798 seconds because things happens fast)